divoxx/echosrv/README.md

 - **Network Validation**: Verify network connectivity and port availability
 - **Client Testing**: Test network clients that need a server to connect to
 - **Development**: Quick setup when you need a service listening on a port
-- **Learning**: Understand how TCP/UDP servers work with predictable behavior
+- **Learning**: Understand how TCP/UDP/Unix domain servers work with predictable behavior
-- **Protocol Comparison**: Test and compare TCP vs UDP behavior
+- **Protocol Comparison**: Test and compare different transport protocols
+- **Inter-Process Communication**: Unix domain sockets for efficient local communication
+- **Container Communication**: Unix domain sockets for container-to-container communication

 ## Configuration